Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.14 added support for github webhook notification to drive the refresh.
 * 1.0.13 added support for multiple, added nodegit to packages.
 * 1.0.12 the latest elasticpublish.js script was missing
 * 1.0.11 the latest elasticquery.js script was missing